 Ty Cobb, considered by many the greatest to ever lace em up said, “Sometimes guessing becomes a species of knowledge.
 Much has been written about outguessing the pitcher.
 This is a practice I would not recommend, but the batter cannot observe pitching for many years as I have done and not know what some of these boys are going to do under certain circumstances.”
 Maybe Mr. Cobb was the world’s first educated guess hitter.
 “Shoeless” Joe Jackson, considered by Babe Ruth the greatest hitter he ever saw, said, “The best part of hitting is in the eye.“Watch the ball like a cat until the ball leaves the pitcher’s fingers.
 Then watch the ball.
 Never take your eye off of that ball.
 You haven’t much time to make up your mind what to do, but in that half-second, while the ball is on it’s way, you have time, if you are quick and can read the signs, to tell you a great deal that you want to know.
 Pitchers try and conceal everything, but cannot from a sharp eye.
 You can always tell something from the ball as it comes to meet you.
 This is particularly true of a new ball.
 You can tell a curve ball quite often, by seeing the ball rotate in the air. ”Shoeless” Joe, the world’s first Seam Reader?
 Looks like it.
 I knew there was another reason I liked Field of Dreams.

 As we come to the conclusion of this writing, maybe you are wondering about some of your favorite players.
-Bobby Thompson said, “To just keep your eye on the ball.”
+Josh Jung (current Texas Ranger) said that his father has taught him how to read seams since he was a little kid.
 Bill Mazerowski said on the 1950’s television show, What’s My Line?
 “I certainly guessed right on that one.”
 We know that Ted Williams could read the dot.
 Can you?
 We know Pete Rose said, “You have to know what the seams look like, so you can hit.”
 You know what Joe Maddon told me.
 The great Willie Mays says in a video in 1985 that “some people say they can see the seams of the ball when it’s coming at you.”There is a video on MLB Central where Hall of Famer Derek Jeter said that he wasn’t good at “guess-hitting,” so he looked for a fastball everytime.
 Ryan (Spilley) Spilborghs said “he learned how to read pitches on his own.”
 Mark Derosa also said that he was an “educated guess hitter.”
 Finally, there is Billy Chapel telling Davis Birch that he had him “mixed-up and that he was guessing now.”
 Obviously, there are more examples.
 So today, I guess the debate goes on.
 Would it matter if the best of the best at barrel rate, hard hit rate, hits and batting average were “Seam Readers,” and the worst at chase rate, whiff rate, and lowest batting average were “Guess-hitters?”
 You know it would.
 What if the best at OPS, WAR, and WOBA had the same result?
 Might be considered a game-changer.

 There have been over a hundred-twenty five-years of players who have lived and died, before anyone started measuring their philosophy to see which was the best of the best.
 Does it matter?
 ABSOLUTELY.
 Maybe it’s TIME.